-Note: Documentation must clearly note who performed each service and how much time each individual provider spent providing the direct one-on-one evaluation.
+Note: Although the department allows joint chart notes for FCEs, the documentation must clearly note who performed each service and how much time each individual provider spent providing the direct one-on-one evaluation.
 Include this information on both the summary of findings and full evaluation report.